ihmeuw/pseudopeople/docs/source/api_reference/index.rst

 API Reference
 =============

-There are two types of functions useful when working with the ``pseudopeople``
+There are two types of functions useful when working with the pseudopeople
-package: dataset noising functions and the config generator function.
+package: dataset generator functions and the config generator function.

 .. automodule:: pseudopeople